 Fancy a good night's sleep after a tiring day?
 Check out where to stay in Chiyoda and book an accommodation of your choice.

-Edo Castle, Chiyoda Reviews - Write a Review
+Edo Castle, Chiyoda Reviews

 The leftover stone foundation of the Edo Castle, where visitors can climb to get a better view of the gardens and the surrounding area.
 Good spot for taking pictures but not much else to see.

 Wish there was the original castle still standing but we are just left to imagine what it would be like.
 The 3rd castle that was built (that's gone now of course) is said to reach 50 meters high, which would have been so impressive to see.
 Still this is a place to feel what Edo was once like.

 Nice park but not overly exciting to see.
 Free entry though.